JammyJ1mJ1m/JammyJ1mJ1m.github.io/content/posts/OpenGL-Engine.md

 {{< figure src="https://i.imgur.com/8rj7Etw.png" alt="coloured shapes" position="center" style="border-radius: 8px;" caption="" captionPosition="center" captionStyle="color: white;" size="100px;" >}}

-### April 17th '24 - Assimp, materials and a camera
+### April 17th '24 - Assimp, materials, camera and a library
 Big delay in this update, but some cool updates.
 The engine is now using Assimp to load models and it is also now capable of reading materials from a file to apply to the newly lodaded models.